Why Is My Dog’s Tongue White? Exploring the Causes & Solutions

 Establishing a daily routine of cleaning your dog’s teeth can make a significant difference:

-• Brush your dog’s teeth daily using a dog-safe toothpaste and a soft toothbrush.
+• Brush your dog’s teeth daily using dog-safe toothpaste and a soft toothbrush.

-• Provide dental chews or toys designed for promoting oral health.
+• Provide dental chews or toys designed to promote oral health.

 • Consider using an oral rinse or a water additive to combat bacteria in your dog’s mouth.
 (Use one for dogs of course, and ask for help if you are unsure)